kencormican/milestoneProjectTwo/READMe.md

     be used in the output.

 *   There was an issue when rendering the google charts to the page when using IE11.
-    The issue is explained in this [Google Developers post](https://groups.google.com/g/google-visualization-api/c/YXrYAu069T0).
+    The issue is explained in this [Google Support post](https://support.google.com/datastudio/thread/9269345?hl=en).

 --------